ConorWilliams/libfork/docs/benchmarks/benchmarks/fold.md

 T_1 = \mathcal{O}(n)
 \]

-A tree reduction has logarithmic span when enough work is available at each
+A tree reduction (which is what is used for most parallel implementations) has logarithmic span when enough work is available at each level:
-level:

 \[
 T_\infty = \mathcal{O}(\log n)